Tutorial

 Transform with

 Another way to use a Delaunay triangulation is to transform the point cloud.
 Users can add or subtract the triangulation from the point cloud, effectively normalizing it.
 Unlike the lidR package, there is no high-level function with names like normalize_points().
-Instead, lasR is composed of low-level functions that offer more versatility.
+Instead, lasR is composed of low-level atomic stages that offer more versatility.

 Let’s normalize the point cloud using a triangulation of the ground points (meshed DTM).